 She stood quietly.

-“Woman wandering the slums in a beautiful white dress, eyes dark, hair ragged.
+“Woman wandering the slums in a beautiful white dress, eyes dark, hair white and ragged.
 If everyone hadn’t been so paranoid following the attack the other day, you’d have been seen to hours ago.”

 Seen to.
 The way he said it made her suspect that ‘seeing to’ didn’t mean helping.